 - 4 serving-size pork loin chops, cut roughly ½ inch thick (roughly 1 - 1 1/2 lbs total)

 - 4 Tbsp butter

 - Peanut oil or vegetable oil (for frying)

 - 1/2 c unbleached all-purpose flour

 - 2 eggs, beaten lightly

 - Lemon slices and fresh parsley (to serve)

-- Place the flour and breadcrumbs each in their own shallow dish.
+- Place flour and breadcrumbs each in their own shallow dish.
 Place the beaten eggs in a shallow bowl.

-- Repeat with the remaining cutlets.
+- Repeat with another cutlet.